mecid/mecid.github.io/_posts/2019-05-01-extracting-presentation-logic-to-make-it-testable.md

 This code looks very simple, and at first glance, there are no huge problems.
 But there are probably a few downsides:

-1. We are breaking SOLID principles by mixing presentation logic with view logic inside ShowCell.
+1. We are breaking SOLID principles by mixing presentation logic with view logic inside *ShowCell*.
 Our cell is responsible for laying out views and formatting show data into user presentable format.

 2. We want to test our data formatting logic to be sure that we are presenting the correct information to the user.
-But it is hard to cover UIViews with Unit Tests, and there is no clear intention on what you test, layout or presentation logic (we will talk about UI testing in next posts).
+But it is hard to cover *UIViews* with Unit Tests, and there is no clear intention on what you test, layout or presentation logic (we will talk about UI testing in next posts).

 #### Refactoring
 Let's start to refactor our codebase.
-First of all, I want to reuse this ShowCell across the app for presenting search response, TV shows collection progress, etc.
+First of all, I want to reuse this *ShowCell* across the app for presenting search response, TV shows collection progress, etc.

 ```swift
 protocol PosterPresentable {